 Full-time undergraduates in good academic standing at the Cleveland Institute of Art, Cleveland State University, Cuyahoga Community College, John Carroll University, or Kent State University may cross-register for one course per semester at Case Western Reserve University during the fall or spring semester at no tuition cost.
 Cross-registration from other local colleges and universities will be considered on a case-by-case basis.
 Students wishing to participate in the cross-registration program should review the procedures at their home institutions.
-Registration at Case Western Reserve University is handled by the Office of Undergraduate Studies, 447 Sears Bldg., and is normally limited to courses that are not offered at the student’s home institution.
+Registration at Case Western Reserve University is handled by the Undergraduate Advising Support Office, and is normally limited to courses that are not offered at the student’s home institution.
 Cross-registered students must meet all prerequisite requirements before being admitted to specific courses.

 A transient student is one who has begun their education at another college or university and intends to return there.
 Case Western Reserve University permits full- or part-time study as a transient student during the fall and spring semesters or during the summer session.
 Enrollment must be for credit-bearing courses.

-Applications for enrollment as a transient student may be obtained from the Office of Undergraduate Studies, 447 Sears Bldg.
-(International exchange students apply through the Center for International Affairs.)
+Applications for enrollment as a transient student may be obtained from the Undergraduate Advising Support Office.
+(International exchange students apply to Case Western Reserve University online after nomination by and in collaboration with their home school, which must have an undergraduate exchange agreement with CWRU).
 As part of the application, the student must present a statement of good standing from the registrar or dean of their home college or university that also indicates that the student is eligible to enroll for that semester at the home institution.
-Exceptions may be granted by appeal to the Academic Standing Board, c/o the Office of Undergraduate Studies.
+Exceptions may be granted by appeal to the Academic Standing Board, c/o the Undergraduate Advising Support Office.

 Transient students are not eligible to receive financial aid from Case Western Reserve University.
 If the student’s home institution has entered into a consortium agreement with Case Western Reserve University, the student should inquire of the home institution regarding eligibility to receive aid through the home institution.